The Magician's Nephew: Film

 An agreement among representatives of 20th Century Fox, Walden, and the C. S. Lewis estate determined that The Magician's Nephew would be the basis for the next film following the release of the 2010 film The Voyage of the Dawn Treader.
 However, in October 2011, Douglas Gresham confirmed that Walden Media's contract with the C. S. Lewis estate had expired.

 On 1 October 2013, the C.S.
 Lewis Company announced that they had entered into an agreement with producer Mark Gordon to jointly develop and produce The Chronicles of Narnia: The Silver Chair, ultimately deciding to continue releasing the films to mirror the novel series' publication order.

 In October 2018, Netflix announced an agreement with the C.S.
 Lewis Company.
 Netflix will develop and produce new series and movies based on The Chronicles of Narnia.
 Mark Gordon of Entertainment One, Douglas Gresham and Vincent Sieber will serve as producers for films and executive producers for series.
-Filming started in London on the adaptation of The Magician’s Nephew directed by Greta Gerwig in August 2025.
+Filming started in London on the adaptation of The Magician's Nephew directed by Greta Gerwig in August 2025.

-TV
+Television

 In 2003, the BBC produced a 10-part version read by Jane Lapotaire and signed by Jean St Clair wearing different Narnia-like clothes in British Sign Language, for the TV series Hands Up! which was first broadcast on the 16 January 2003.
 Jean signed in front of various high quality illustrations representing parts of the novel.
 It was later repeated on CBBC on the 3 December 2007, and BBC Two on the 16 September 2008.